loopbackio/loopback-next/packages/authentication/README.md

 - A decorator to express an authentication requirement on controller methods
 - A provider to access method-level authentication metadata
-- An action in the REST sequence to enforce authentication
+- An action in the REST sequence to enforce authentication (**No longer needed for middleware based sequence**)
 - An extension point to discover all authentication strategies and handle the delegation